 The datasets used in this work were provided by Activ Surgical.

-We've provided a link of 20 samples (10 in-body and 10 out-body) to show what this dataset looks like.
+Since datasets are private, we provide a link of 20 samples (10 in-body and 10 out-body) to show what they look like.

 python scripts/data_process.py --datapath /path/to/data/root